 "Well…Sally didn't send me," Mayer muttered, shifting uncomfortably.
 "Sally Jackson's dead."

 Poseidon leaned back, startled.
 Dead?
 Well, that was unexpected.
 Sally was a great person, but he did not understand why her lawyer was in his kitchen.

 "Oh…" Poseidon said, unsure of what else to say.
-Sure, it was sad, but he had not really known Sally that well, and had not been in contact with her for over fourteen year.
+Sure, it was sad, but he had not really known Sally that well, and had not been in contact with her for almost fourteen year.
 "Why are you here then?"

 "Her will," Mayer said, and produced a paper from his suitcase.
 But he kept the paper close to him, hesitating.

 "Oh yes, she left you something alright," Mayer muttered.
 He shook his head and looked back up at Poseidon.
 "Sally died last year, in a car accident."

 "Last year?"
 Poseidon repeated, frowning and eyeing Mayer suspiciously, "why did it take you so long to get around to me?"

 "Ah, you see, I've been out of the country for a while and when I got back I thought all of her things had been wrapped up.
 But it seems they read the wrong will.
 She didn't change much in her last will, only one thing.
 A letter for Poseidon Olympian."